Performance management: How to do it successfully

 Lifelong learning and personal development, the appreciation of individuals and the pursuit of common goals—all this and more is the focus of modern, successful Performance Management.
 Top-down performance appraisals cannot meet these requirements.

-At Creaholic, we’ve actively been working for years to help companies develop a good feedback culture.
+At Pulse Feedback, we’ve actively been working for years to help companies develop a good feedback culture.
 That is why we’ve now developed Peer Feedback for you.
 An efficient tool that makes creating, collecting and giving 1:1 feedback a child’s play!

 References